Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 ### optiga\_util

-The [optiga\_util](#optiga_util) module provides useful utilities to manage the OPTIGA™ (open/close) and data/key objects with the following
+The [optiga\_util](#optiga_util) module provides useful utilities to manage the OPTIGA™ Trust M (open/close) and data/key objects with the following
 characteristics:

   - Multiple instances could be created to allow concurrent access to other services.

-  - Uses *optiga\_cmd* module to interact with the OPTIGA™*.*
+  - Uses *optiga\_cmd* module to interact with the OPTIGA™ Trust M*.*

 #### Basic (e.g. initialization, shielded connection settings) operations